jfjlaros/retrofont/docs/library/font.rst

     print('Size of the first character set:', len(font[0]))

-The first character set of this font contains 256 glyphs instead of the two we found in the text tont.
+The first character set of this font contains 256 glyphs instead of the two we found in the text font.
 Any undefined glyphs have been converted to the empty glyph.

 .. code:: text